University of Saskatchewan, 2000

 Keri Grenier is an experienced personal injury lawyer based at Murphy Battista LLP’s Kelowna office.
 Called to the British Columbia Bar in 2001, Keri’s practice focuses on helping people who have been injured in motor vehicle accidents or due to the negligence of others.

-Keri has over a decade of experience representing clients who have been injured in car accidents, through assaults, by defective products or due to the fault of a health care professional (be it doctor, dentist, chiropractor or other therapist).
+Keri has over 15 years of experience representing clients who have been injured in car accidents, through assaults, by defective products or due to the fault of a health care professional (be it doctor, dentist, chiropractor or other therapist).
 In addition to personal injury and medical malpractice cases, Keri represents the families of people killed through accidents or malpractice, including children and older relatives.
 As a woman and mother, Keri’s personal and practical insight on how injuries impact a family are two of the reasons clients retain her legal services.

 There are lots of aspects about what I do that I love.
 I have always had an interest in medicine and during the course of helping my clients I get to pour over medical records, reports and text books.
 In some cases, I refer clients to medical experts that without my involvement, they would not otherwise get to see.
 So, indirectly, I sometimes get to play a role in helping my clients get better – you can’t beat that for job satisfaction.
 On the legal side, I focus on eliminating stress by helping clients navigate the system and get fair settlements.
 When push comes to shove, if the other party is not offering a fair settlement for the injuries suffered, I get to run a trial.
 Sometimes judge alone and sometimes jury.
 Either way, I get to use my legal skills in the court room where I have the opportunity to tell my client’s story in an attempt to obtain justice and as much as I can, make my client whole again.
 Achieving a great result for a client through settlement or trial is a pretty awesome feeling.